The Official Portland Metro & SW Washington Buddy Walk® Festival

 Speakers & Entertainment

-ILR Music Collective performs a variety of styles, from Beatles to R & B classics to original songs.
+Entertainment: ILR Music Collective performs a variety of styles, from Beatles to R&B classics to original songs.
+This is the second year that ILR Music Collective will be bringing music to the Buddy Walk.

-Chrystal is a passionate young woman who is involved with writing, performing, advocacy and volunteer work.
+Speaker: Chrystal Figueroa is a passionate young woman who enjoys sharing her talents with writing, performing, advocacy and volunteer work.
 She is employed at New Seasons Market.

 2013 Buddy Walk